 (7) What DietSpotlight visitors and users around the web (e.g. somebody who has posted a review on that product on Amazon) are saying about the product.

 Find below the criteria our writers use to author, edit and publish reviews.
 It should be noted these are only a set of guidelines.
 The degree to which each reviewer adheres to these guidelines depends on a range of factors, including that person’s unique research methodology and writing style, as well as the type of product or program the person is reviewing.

-Product details includes a clear list of ingredients and accurate labeling; information on where and how the product was manufactured or formulated; and comprehensive support for claims associated with the product.
+Product details include a clear list of ingredients and accurate labeling; information on where and how the product was manufactured or formulated; and comprehensive support for claims associated with the product.

 The nature of the ingredients – and the purity and quantity of each ingredient – in a supplement is critical to revealing whether the product delivers on the claims made by the company.

 To research ingredients, we access information produced by the National Library of Medicine and the National Institutes of Health, such as searches of MEDLINE/PubMed, databases that index medical research literature and ClinicalTrials.gov, the database of clinical research studies conducted at the National Institutes of Health and many other institutions worldwide.

-We also rely on sites such as Google Scholar, WebMD, Wikipedia, Food and Drug Administration and Nutrition.gov.
-Feel free to download a detailed spreadsheet of many of the resources we reference in creating our reviews.
+We also rely on sites such as Google Scholar, Food and Drug Administration and Nutrition.gov.

 Potential Side Effects